 If you’ve ever received a frenzied call from your wife urging you to hurry home right this minute because “I’m ovulating”, this one’s for you.
 No matter that it’s eleven o’clock in the morning, you’re breathless from hopping all the way across the parking lot or that your boss is giving you the side-eye for being late.
 There’s no room for any of that.
 Immediately, you must tell your boss you’ve got the loosies, receive yet another side-eye and hop all the way across the parking lot again to go home.
 Because, you know, the ovulation stick is everything.

 The trouble is, timing intercourse and getting all the elements aligned for ovulation day isn’t always enough to conceive a baby.
 Sometimes, your little swimmers may fall behind, not quite managing to reach the egg released by your partner.
-In most cases, the inability of sperm to reach the egg is caused by nonobstructive azoospermia, a condition where the semen contains zero sperm.
+It should be written as: Sometimes there may be a situation where the sperm count is actually zero and any number of attempts may not be fruitful.
+This condition is called as Azoospermia.
+Azoospermia can be of two types: Obstructive Azoospermia and Nonobstructive azoospermia.

 What Is Nonobstructive Azoospermia?